Energy Audit in 20 Minutes: Find the 5 Drains Cutting 30% of Peak Output for $68K–$96K Operators

 The Founder Fuel System: Complete framework for cutting 5 drains and adding 3 sources to scale to $100K

-What You Do in the Next 10 Minutes
+What to Do in the Next 10 Minutes with Your Energy Audit

-Minutes 7-9: Score each drain.
-Frequency × Severity.
-Rank highest to lowest.
+Minutes 7–9: Score each drain (Frequency × Severity).
+Rank from highest to lowest.

-Minute 10: Choose ONE fix for #1 drain.
+Minute 10: Choose ONE fix for your #1 drain.
 Eliminate, reduce, or restructure.
 Do it this week.

 This week: Take action on the top drain.
 Monitor energy daily.